 Design Thinking for Libraries Toolkit Reaches Librarians Around the World

-The toolkit, written for librarians, offered ideas to understand both the process and methods for innovation.
-Due to its success, the toolkit has been translated into 13 different languages from Thai to Portuguese.
+Written for librarians, the toolkit offers resources for understanding processes and methods of innovation.
+Due to its success, the toolkit has been translated into 13 different languages, from Thai to Portuguese.
 The new Design Thinking for Libraries website continues to increase access to design thinking tools and builds a community forum for librarians to learn from each other.
 The website will house all of the toolkit translations, and a growing resource of tools and examples of design thinking.

 “We are so grateful to the Gates Foundation for funding our collaboration with Aarhus Public Libraries and having the vision to scale this work globally,” said CPL Commissioner Brian Bannon.
 “By increasing access to the Design Thinking toolkit, we are helping libraries adopt an innovation model tailored to the needs of our field.”

 “By supporting this work the Global Libraries program at the Gates Foundation has provided libraries with an opportunity to stay strong with tools and methods to innovate and to stay relevant to their communities” says Marie Oestergaard, Director of Aarhus Public Libraries.
 “We can see how the toolkit also strengthens the global network and builds capacity for design thinking on an international scale”.

 The use of toolkit is spreading throughout the library field.
 New Design Thinking projects are being initiated globally, including a collaboration between Italy, Portugal and Romania called NewLib.